secured lock Secured with SHA-256 Encryption

 Automation on the Road

-According to the IIHS, in driving, automation involves using radar, cameras, and other sensors to perform parts or all of the driving tasks on a sustained basis instead of the driver.
+According to the IIHS, road automation utilizes radar, cameras, and sensors to handle some or all driving tasks continuously, thereby reducing the driver’s reliance.

 Safety Laws in Tennessee